 In addition, the assumptions used in preparing the unaudited pro forma condensed combined financial information may not prove to be accurate.
 Such assumptions can be adversely affected by known or unknown facts, risks and uncertainties, many of which are beyond our or Shire's control.
 Other factors may also affect the combined company's financial condition or results of operations following the closing of the Shire Acquisition.
 In addition, following the closing of the Shire Acquisition, the financial position and results of operations of Shire, which are reported under U.S. GAAP, will be converted to IFRS for inclusion in our consolidated financial position and results of operations, which are reported under IFRS.
 The unaudited pro forma condensed combined financial information presents the effect of such conversion based on the information available to us as of the date hereof.
-We expect further information to become available to us after the completion of the Shire Acquisition, and the adjustments actually made to convert Shire's financial information to IFRS may vary in material ways from the assumptions made in the unaudited pro forma condensed combined financial information to information to available to us after the completion of the Shire Acquisition, and the adjustments actually made to convert Shire's financial information to IFRS may vary in material ways from the assumptions made in the unaudited pro forma condensed combined financial information contained in this offering circular.
+We expect further information to become available to us after the completion of the Shire Acquisition, and the adjustments actually made to convert Shire's financial information to IFRS may vary in material ways from the assumptions made in the unaudited pro forma condensed combined financial information contained in this offering circular.